 The first human footsteps on the moon took place on July 20, 1969.

-The video below doesn’t contain the whole speech – or the section about the moon – but you can hear an audio version of that entire speech here.
+The video above doesn’t contain the whole speech – or the section about the moon – but you can hear an audio version of that entire speech here.

 Here is the full text of the space portion of President John F. Kennedy famous moon speech, delivered in person before a joint session of Congress May 25, 1961, below: